wickworks/witchdice/README.md

 - someday: switch away from the heavy firebase server to a lightweight peer-to-peer network

+- hover over dice bag buttons for a second to show which type of die it is (replace image)
 - setting: customize which icon shows up for natural 20s
 - sort abilities to end of roll list
 - themes e.g. dark mode